suchard-group/Broadsea-Shiny/README.md

 ## Configuration Steps

-Below are steps to setup the docker environment, tested on an M1 Macbook pro.
+Below are steps to set up the docker environment, tested on an M1 Macbook pro.
 Further configurations may be required for other machines/OS.

 1. Fork from [`OHDSI/ShinyDeploy`](https://github.com/OHDSI/ShinyDeploy) and `git clone` to a local repo
 2. `git clone` this repo to local